 a strong CONCURRENCE-SEEKING tendency that interferes with effective group decision-making.
 Symptoms include apparent unanimity, illusions of invulnerability and moral correctness, biased perceptions of the OUTGROUP, interpersonal pressure, self-censorship, and defective decision-making strategies.
 Causes are thought to include group COHESION and isolation, poor leadership, and the stress involved in making decisions.
 Identified by U.S. psychologist Irving Janis (1918-1990).

 VandenBos, G., Ed.
 (2007).
 Groupthink.
 In APA Dictionary of Psychology.
 Washington, D.C.: American Psychological Association.

 Welcome to Emory and the Fall 2014 semester.
 This guide is designed to help you find appropriate sources for your assignments.

-1st Paper on Conformity and Groupthink (5 pages):
+1st Paper on Conformity and Groupthink (maximum of 5 pages in length):